delomast/microTyper/README.md

 - Regex: this column is optional.
 If included, only one entry per locus should have a value.
 The value is used as a regular expression and any read that maps to this locus that do NOT match this regular expression are ignored.
-An example of use would be, if you only want to consider reads that start with an exact match to the forward primer, you could put "^ACTGACTGACTG" where ACTGACTGACTG is the forward primer.
+An example of use would be, if you only want to consider reads that start with an exact match to the forward primer, you could put `^ACTGACTGACTG` where ACTGACTGACTG is the forward primer.

-The prior file
+### The prior file

-describe prior file here
+The prior gives the prior probability for each genotype of each locus.
+It is a tab-delimited file with a REQUIRED header row (actual text in header row is not important).
+Each line describes a genotype.
+The columns are, in order,
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Locus
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Allele1
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Allele2
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prior

+- Locus: the name of the reference sequence for the locus
+- Allele1: the first allele in this genotype
+- Allele2: the second allele in this genotype
+- Prior: The prior probability

+After being read, the priors are normalized within each locus, and so these may be relative probabilities.
+Priors must not be zero, but can be very small.
+Priors can be expressed using exponential notation (i.e. 1e-20).

+The entries for Allele1 and Allelle2 must match exactly the entries present in the output file created by step 1 (with the log-likelihoods for each genotype). **The easiest way to make this file is to run the first step with one input bam file, then delete the "Indiv", "A1_perfect_count", and "A2_perfect_count" columns, and then replace the LLH values with your prior values.**  There is an example prior input file in the "examples" directory.

-Output file formats
+### Output file formats

 describe mhgenos file here